chloedeguzman/astrologix/README.md

 ## AstroLogix 🌌

 AstroLogix is a distributed astrology insights platform designed to deliver real-time, personalized astrological insights and compatibility analyses.
-The platform is built with a **microservices architecture**, leveraging modern cloud technologies for scalability and resilience.
+Built on a **microservices architecture**, the platform demonstrates scalability and resilience using only free and open-source tools.

 ---